apimatic/apimatic-codegen-openshift-pipelines-demo/README.md

 ## Prerequisites

-You need an OpenShift 4 cluster to follow the steps given in this demonstration.
+You will need an OpenShift 4 cluster to follow the steps given in this demonstration.
 If you don't have an existing cluster, go to http://try.openshift.com and register for free in order to get an OpenShift 4 cluster up and running on AWS within minutes.

 ## Demonstration